reimagined/resolve/docs/read-side.md

 The resolver function should return a built View Model data object and a meta object that contains the following data:

-- A cursor returned by the `buildViewModel` function;
+- The data cursor used to traverse the events included into the query result set.
+The initial cursor is returned by the `buildViewModel` function;
-- A list of event types;
+- A list of event types available to the client;
-- A list of aggregate IDs.
+- A list of aggregate IDs available to the client.

 The code sample below demonstrates a View Model resolver implementation: